A few interesting notes I found on Wikipedia:

 On January 6, 1759, Washington married the wealthy widow Martha Dandridge Custis, then 28 years old.
 Surviving letters suggest that he may have been in love at the time with Sally Fairfax, the wife of a friend.

-Nevertheless, George and Martha made a compatible marriage, because Martha was intelligent, gracious, and experienced in managing a planter's estate.
+Nevertheless, George and Martha made a compatible marriage, because

 Together the two raised her two children from her previous marriage, John Parke Custis and Martha Parke Custis; later the Washingtons raised two of Mrs. Washington's grandchildren, Eleanor Parke Custis and George Washington Parke Custis.
 George and Martha never had any children together – his earlier bout with smallpox in 1751 may have made him sterile.
 The newlywed couple moved to Mount Vernon, near Alexandria, where he took up the life of a planter and political figure.